-This immigration status can also be granted to workers of a transnational or international corporation who are relocated to Peru to work at a company belonging to the same group of companies or holding, as senior management, trusted management personnel or specialists.
+This migratory status can also be granted to workers of a transnational or international corporation who are relocated to Peru to work at a company belonging to the same group of companies or holding, as senior management, trusted management personnel or specialists.

-The worker must then request the change of his or her immigration status to resident worker before the National Immigration Agency.
+The worker must then request the change of his or her migratory status to resident worker before the National Superintendence of Migration.